mzattera/cavacamixa/README.md

 ## Longest game so far [March 17th, 2025]

+This is the longest finite game so far that is known (I assume).

 Playing game using deck: 32132000100200000000-00120000030301000000

 Cards Played         = 3070

 Penalty Cards Played = 937

 Hands                = 518

 WinningPlayer        = 1

 ```